Johnny Palacios

-Johnny Eulogio Palacios Suazo ([ˈɟʝoni paˈlasjos]; born 20 December 1986) is a Honduran footballer who plays as a defender for Olimpia.
+Johnny Eulogio Palacios Suazo ([ˈɟʝoni paˈlasjos]; born 20 December 1986) is a Honduran former professional footballer who played as a defender.

 Personal life

 His brothers are Milton, Jerry, Wilson and Edwin René Palacios.
 On 30 October 2007 Edwin, aged 14, was kidnapped in La Ceiba; he was found dead one year and seven months later in Omoa.

 Club career

 A one-club man, he has only played professional football for Olimpia so far.

 International career

 Palacios made his debut for Honduras in a July 2009 CONCACAF Gold Cup match against Grenada and has, as of February 2013, earned a total of 15 caps, scoring no goals.
 He has represented his country in 1 FIFA World Cup qualification match and played at the 2011 UNCAF Nations Cup as well as at the 2009 CONCACAF Gold Cup.

 In the 2010 FIFA World Cup, held in South Africa, Honduras achieved an historical distinction by including brothers Jerry, Johnny, and Wilson in their squad.
 They became the first trio of brothers to represent a single nation in the World Cup.
 Johnny however did not play in any match.